clojuredocs/guides/articles/ecosystem/books.md

 ## Overview

-As of December 2012, Clojure has 7 books published about it, plus one about ClojureScript.
+As of September 2013, Clojure has 9 books published (or available for preview) about it, plus one about ClojureScript.
 This guide lists them in reverse chronological order and intended to provide a very brief overview of each.
 It is by no means comprehensive and may be quite opinionated.
 The goal is to identify books that are more useful to newcomers than others and recommend books that cover recent releases of Clojure (1.3+).

 ## Books About Clojure

+### Clojure Cookbook

+By Luke VanderHart, Ryan Neufeld.

+#### Notes

+[Crowdsourced](https://github.com/clojure-cookbook/clojure-cookbook/blob/master/CONTRIBUTING.md) cookbook of about 200 recipes from O'Reilly.
+Work in progress as of September 2013 but over 100 recipes are already available in the repository.

 ### Functional Programming for the Object-Oriented Programmer